We need to talk

 Seeing booze differently

 In interviews and entries to date the feedback has been focussed on the idea that young people had not been encouraged to think about the role of industry in their choices before and Top Spin has helped with this.
 Formal evaluation is set to begin soon where interviews will be held with those that either took part or were aware of the initiative.
-Our goals of reaching chosen media over the five weeks and directly engaging a community of invested young people have been met and we’ve even managed to get industry hot under the collar about the initiative.
-Stay tuned for the outcome of interviews with young people in coming weeks.
+Our goals of reaching chosen media over the five weeks and directly engaging a community of invested young people have been met and feedback from partners and young people to date has been promising.